hosamsemry/e-commerce-multi-tenant/README.md

 ---

 ## Usage
-- Access the API at `http://localhost:8000/api/`
+- Access the API at `http://localhost:9000/api/` (if using Docker) or `http://localhost:8000/api/` (if running locally)
-- Use the Django admin at `http://localhost:8000/admin/`
+- Use the Django admin at `http://localhost:9000/admin/` (Docker) or `http://localhost:8000/admin/` (local)
 - Register/login users via the API (Djoser endpoints)
 - Each request is routed to the correct tenant via `TenantMiddleware` (based on domain or header)

+---

+## API Documentation
+- Full API endpoint documentation is available in [API_DOCUMENTATION.txt](./API_DOCUMENTATION.txt).
+- Main API root: `/api/`
+- Authentication endpoints: `/auth/` (Djoser JWT)
+- Example endpoints:
+  - `/api/accounts/users/` — List users
+  - `/api/tenants/` — Tenant management
+  - `/api/products/` — Product catalog
+  - `/api/orders/` — Orders and payments

+See the documentation file for request/response details, permissions, and all available endpoints.

 ---